 A great example of laws and regulations that pass the test of legal and illegal marijuana common sense is the worldwide stance on hemp-derived products like CBD oil.
 Although CBD oil is made from the hemp plant, which admittedly has a better legal status than marijuana, it's legal or tolerated in almost all the Western countries.

-Because why would you push a medically-beneficial product into illegality?
+Because why would you push a possibly beneficial product into illegality?

-If you’re wondering what potential medical benefits hemp- and marijuana-derived products have, visit https://www.herbonaut.com/, where they review the latest science.
+If you’re wondering what potential benefits hemp- and marijuana-derived products might have, visit https://www.herbonaut.com/, where they review the latest science.

 Although legalization efforts are getting stronger and more active every year, we're still a long way from the ideal situation.